remotion-dev/remotion/packages/docs/docs/spline.md

    ![Shape Options](../static/img/spline-guide/6_shape_options.png)

-10. Scroll down to the **Material** section in the right column, click on the textbox beside the colour picker and enter `3489DC` (or choose any colour you like!).
+10. Scroll down to the **Material** section in the right column, click on the textbox beside the colour picker and enter `3489DC` or any color you like.
 Effects on the 3D object in Spline are applied as layers, let's add another effect.

 11. Click on the **+** icon in the **Material** section, and from the dropdown select **Noise**